-A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office
+A Critical Analysis of the Explanatory Letter of Condemnation

 The images below are scanned copies of the original decree of condemnation and anonymous explanatory letter, published on the front page of L'Osservatore Romano, January, 1960.
 Both newspaper printings have been obtained with permission from L'Osservatore Romano and posted here for public viewing.
 For reference, please review the “Norms in Proceeding in Judging Alleged Apparitions” promulgated by the CDF in 1978 (see also; “Private Revelations”, by Catholic Encyclopedia, and "Apparitions and Private Revelations, by Colin B. Donovan).